-The LPN to ADN Bridge Course is designed to enhance the knowledge learned in a Practical Nursing program and make the transition into Level III & IV of the ADN program.
-This course focuses on the fundamentals, the theory and practice of medical-surgical nursing, and the role of the nurse as provider of care, manager of care, and a member within the discipline of nursing.
+The LPN to AND Bridge course is designed to enhance the knowedge the LPN to ADN student gained in a Practical Nursing (PN) program and to assist the LPN to ADN student in the transition to Level III & IV of the ADN program.
+This course focuses on the theory of nursing, the fundamentals of nursing, the practice of medical-surgical nursing, and the role of the registered nurse.

-The LPN to ADN Bridge Course is a summer course held in the Nursing Building on the PRCC Poplarville campus.
+The LPN to ADN Bridge Course is a part-time course held in the Nursing Building on the PRCC Poplarville campus during fall and spring semesters.
 Students successfully completing the Bridge Course ("B" or higher) will be awarded seven (7) semester hours credit.
 The remaining required nursing course hours of Level I & II will be waived after successful completion of: NUR 2104, NUR 2115, NUR 2203, and NUR 2209.